Curry Trivia Questions

 Click to reveal answer ›

-Japanese curry (karē) uses a roux made from flour, butter, and curry powder, plus sweet ingredients like apples or honey, creating a mild, thick sauce distinct from Indian versions.
+Japanese curry uses a roux and sweet ingredients like apples or honey, resulting in a mild, thick sauce that is thicker and sweeter than most Indian curries.
+It is traditionally served with rice.

 Click to reveal answer ›